Azure/reliable-web-app-pattern-dotnet/README.md

 ### 4. Create a new environment

-In this step we provide the AZD tool with variables that it uses to create the deployment.
-The first one we initialize is the AZD environment with a name.
+Next we provide the AZD tool with variables that it uses to create the deployment.
+The first thing we initialize is the AZD environment with a name.

 The environment name should be less than 18 characters and must be comprised of lower-case, numeric, and dash characters (for example, `dotnetwebapp`).
 The environment name is used for resource group naming and specific resource naming.